crodriguezen/arethafw/README.md

 <pre>
 Aretha::loadPlugin('name');
 </pre>
-<strong>Note:</strong> Plugin invocation must be at the end of the body html
+<strong>Note:</strong> Plugin invocation must be at the end of the body of HTML Document
 </p>
 </details>